By Website Staff | Updated: Apr 23, 2024

 Education programs for phlebotomy take from 8 weeks to one year to complete, depending on how the program is set up.
 Students who want to obtain their phlebotomy certification quickly may choose vocational schools.
 Community colleges offering phlebotomy diplomas may take up to a year or longer to complete.
 It’s important to complete both instructional and clinical hours, graduate from a certificate program, and receive a diploma.
 Prospective employers typically require proof of completion of an accredited phlebotomy program.

 Students can choose traditional classroom or online courses, as well as hybrid options that allow students to complete their coursework online and attend clinical hours at a qualified location.
 Vocational schools and community colleges typically offer phlebotomy courses.
 Students can expect to pay between $500 and $2,000 to complete their phlebotomy program.
-Examples include the American Society for Clinical Pathology (ASCP), which offers a program students can complete in four weeks.
-The online course costs $500 while the in-person course costs $1,000.
-The National Phlebotomy Association (NPA) offers a phlebotomy certificate students can complete in 26 weeks, including a 220-hour externship.
-The cost of this program is $1,675.
+Examples include the National Phlebotomy Association (NPA), which offers a phlebotomy certificate students can complete in 26 weeks, including a 220-hour externship.
+The cost of this program is $1,680.

 Step 2: Admissions and Eligibility Requirements

 It’s important to remember that each school has its own admissions and eligibility requirements.
 Therefore, prospective students will need to reach out to the school to see whether they qualify for admission.
-For example, the American Society of Phlebotomy Technicians (ASPT) offers certification for students with no prior experience in the field.
-Requirements for this course are standard in the field and include the following:
+Most schools don’t require any previous experience in the field.
+Typical basic admissions requirements may include:

 Step 3: Phlebotomy Certification & Maintenance